msjimc/AgileStructure/guide/translocation.md

 Figure 1

 This will populate the upper panel with reads that have unaligned sequences that may span the breakpoint.
-The lower dropdown list box will now contain a region where more than two unaligned sequences have been mapped.
+The lower dropdown list box will now contain a region where more than two unaligned sequences have been mapped to the same location.
 This region is at 167.28 Mb on chromosome 6, which is close to the suggested site of the second breakpoint.
 Select the chromosome 6 region to visualise the secondary alignments of the reads on chromosome 8 (Figure 2).

 ![Figure 2](images/examples/figure2tran2.jpg)